Frequently Asked Questions About Being a Big

 About Little Brothers and Little Sisters

 Yes.
-The Little's parent or guardian applies to enroll their child in our program, and both the child and their family are interviewed.
-The child must be able to verbally communicate and to form a healthy relationship with an adult.
-Throughout the application and interview process, our Enrollment Team obtains a clear picture of the child's needs, personality, family dynamics, history, and other factors, so that we can find the best possible match for them.
-The child's parent or guardian must commit to supporting a match and to communicating regularly with our staff.
+The Little's parent or guardian applies to enroll their youth in our program, and both the youth and their family are interviewed.
+The youth must be able to independently communicate and to form a healthy relationship with an adult.
+Throughout the application and interview process, our Enrollment Team obtains a clear picture of the youth's needs, personality, family dynamics, history, and other factors, so that we can find the best possible match for them.
+The youth's parent or guardian must commit to supporting a match and to communicating regularly with our staff.

 Bring any and all concerns to the attention of your Match Support Specialist - it's their job to assess any concerns and to respond appropriately.
 Don't wait until a scheduled check-in with your Match Support Specialist.
 They are always available to support you.